yaojinhui1993/learn/Laravel-Nova/learn.md

 - [X] When the `help` card is set in Nova instance in server?

    When laravel application boot `App\Providers\NovaServiceProvider` provider

+- [X] The `user` resource how to load?

+  - Server resolves route `nova/resources/users` in `Laravel\Nova\Http\Controllers\RouterController@show`
+  - And response the `nova::router` view page.
+  - then, Vue take the path and load the component: `ResourceIndex`.

+    - Does the VueRouter automatic take the path and show the corresponds component?
+Yes.
+This is the VueRouter responsibility
+    - Where set the `ResourceIndex` component props?
+        Because it passes props to the component by [Boolean mode](https://router.vuejs.org/guide/essentials/passing-props.html#boolean-mode)
+    - In `router.blade.php`, the `<loading></loading>` component when and how to work?
+We page loaded, and `Nova` instance is constructed.
+    - What is the `<loading-view></loading-view>` component functions?
+When page is loading, then show the`<loader></loader>` component.
+Else show the slot
+    - What is the `<loader></loader>` component functions?
+Just a loading SVG
+    - When `<create-resource-button></create-resource-button>` path is set?
+In `routes.js` defined the named route, and in the button set the route parameters.

+  - Component get the resource name
+  - Component use the name to get the resource, cards, lenses, actions, count, and filters.

+    - The method set the hook method `created` to async method, and await `getResources`, `getAuthorizationToRelate`, `getLenses`, `getActions`, `getFilters` methods to get data.
+    - `getResources` handled by `ResourceIndexController@handle` method.
+More detail at the bottom.

 ## Search